barathRC/SQOOP/README.md

 If primary key is unevenly spread, then use a column that u identify as a split by column.

+SQOOP can copy data into a HIVE TABLE using --hive import.
+SQQOP needs Hive to be configured.

+SQOOP runs HIVE in its own server in order to invoke the commands CREATE TABLE for the structure and LOAD DATA INPATH to move the data into HIVE WAREHOUSE.

+--hive-overwrite will overwrite the existing table. used in ELT activity.

 ETL, ELT, Data transformation processing, HDFS as Data Lake, Data Analysis, Reporting, Business Insights